nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Hotkeys

-The testing of hotkeys is simple and you can reference the [user guide](https://ay2223s2-cs2103t-w14-1.github.io/tp/UserGuide.html#hotkeys) on the expected behaviour of each hotkey.
+The testing of hotkeys is simple, and you can reference the [user guide](https://ay2223s2-cs2103t-w14-1.github.io/tp/UserGuide.html#hotkeys) on the expected behaviour of each hotkey.